-The one thing that makes a diet effective is if you’re able to stick with it and not give up after a few weeks or months.
+The one thing that makes a diet effective is if you have great motivation to stick to diet with it and not give up after a few weeks or months.

 One reason why many people give up on their diets is that they feel hungry all the time and they aren’t able to consume enough food or balanced nutrition.
 This can lead to a vicious cycle.

-It’s hard to keep your willpower when you’re hungry, and it’s even harder to resist temptation when you see food all around you.
+It’s hard to keep your willpower when can’t stick to diet and you’re hungry, and it’s even harder to resist temptation when you see food all around you.
 But there are ways to make the process easier on yourself.
+This is a great motivation to stick to your diet.

-Here are some tips for staying on a diet:
+Here are some tips on how to stick to your diet:

 Many diets advise eating three big meals a day, but this can lead to too much hunger resulting in overeating and weight gain.